Form and function

 |

 Let's see how form-function operates in language.
-Consider the following two sentences:
+Consider the following sentence:

 We can use a table to show the form/function interface more clearly: